Svein-Tore/Airpy/README.md

 # Airpy
-## Micro:bit drone med Python kode
+## Micro:bit drone with Python kode
-Dette er et Python bibliotek for å styre en drone med micro.bit og Python kode.
-Hvis du åpner dette repository i PyCharm vil du få med verktøyer som gjør at du kan "flashe" programemt direkte til Micro.bit.
-Man kan også lagre filer på micro:bit og hente filer fra micro:bit.
-Du finner disse verktøyene under Tools og External tools:
+This is a Python library for controlling a drone with micro.bit and Python code.
+If you open this repository in PyCharm, you will get tools that allow you to "flash" the program directly to Micro.bit.
+You can also save files on micro: bit and retrieve files from micro: bit.
+You can find these tools under Tools and External tools:

 ![Pycharm meny](https://github.com/Svein-Tore/Airpy/blob/master/Pycharm_tools.png)

-Om du bruker en annen editor enn PyCharm så trenger du bare filene airpy.py, sender_kode.py og mottaker_kode.py.
+If you use an editor other than PyCharm, you only need the files airpy.py, sender_kode.py and receiver_kode.py.

-## LYKKE TIL :smiley:
+## Happy flight :smiley: